“The Lord is my shepherd, I shall not want.” (Psalm 23:1).

 David, himself a shepherd, penned the Twenty-third Psalm as a comprehensive tribute to the Lord.
 He encompasses in this short poem at least fifteen provisions that are made for us when we follow the Lord as our Shepherd.

-4. Guidance – for He leadeth me in paths of righteousness
+I shall not want for Guidance – for He leadeth me in paths of righteousness for His name’s sake.

-13. Fulness – for My cup runneth over
+I shall not want for Fulness – My cup runneth over

-14. Abundant Life- for goodness and mercy will follow me all the days of my life
+I shall not want for Abundant Life- goodness and mercy will follow me all the days of my life

-15. Eternal Security – for I will dwell in the house of the Lord forever
+I shall not want for Eternal Security – I will dwell in the house of the Lord forever

 As you can see, there is nothing left out.
 No wonder David said, “I shall not want!”
 The Lord gives us everything we need when we follow Him as our Shepherd.